jlaso/simple-memory-db/README.md

 - ```insert($data)```

-This insert the new record in memory and updates the indices to make it accesible.
+This insert the new record in memory and updates the indices to make it accessible.
+`$data` can be an array or an object that implements the `JLaso\SimpleMemoryDb\ToArrayInterface`

 ## Remove